5 Piece Kit (Second Generation) with Outdoor Siren

 You will need to buy some equipment to accompany the camera, depending on what type you choose, such as connectors and a digital video recorder (DVR) to store and view the footage.
 You can also buy dummy cameras for around £10.

-CCTV is just one line of defence against crime, and works best when combined with other measures, such as a burglar alarm, door and window locks, gravel around your property, and security lights.
+CCTV is just one line of defense against crime, and works best when combined with other measures, such as a burglar alarm, door and window locks, gravel around your property, and security lights.

 If you're ready to get home CCTV installed and setup, you can use our Which?
 Trusted Traders search tool to find reliable traders in your area.
 You don't have to be a Which? member to use Which?
 Trusted Traders.

-If you’re using CCTV cameras outside, make sure they’re weatherproof and have the recommended IP rating of 66.
-Wireless cameras are available, but you’ll still have to run a cable to a power source.
-Position cameras where they can’t be tampered with, but are accessible for maintenance and cleaning.
+Make sure you position your cameras where they can’t be tampered with, but are still accessible for maintenance and cleaning.
 You can buy vandal-proof cameras, but these tend to cost more.

-Indoor CCTV cameras come in three types: wired, wireless, and powerline networked (these plug into your electrical sockets and transmit images to a storage device).
-Wireless cameras are not recommended inside the home unless the signal can be encrypted, as anyone within range and using a suitable receiver would be able to view the images.
+Indoor CCTV cameras come in three types: wired, wireless, and powerline networked - these plug into your electrical sockets and transmit images to a storage device.

 CCTV camera resolution is measured in lines - the higher this is, the sharper the image will be.